Alert Source Discuss

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119 and RFC 8174.

 2. Change the gas schedule for opcodes which load code.
-Specifically, the CALL, STATICCALL, DELEGATECALL, CALLCODE and EXTCODECOPY opcodes are modified so that ceil32(excess_contract_size) * 2 // 32 gas is added to the cold access cost, where excess_contract_size = max(0, contract_size - 0x6000).
+Specifically, the opcodes CALL, STATICCALL, DELEGATECALL, CALLCODE and EXTCODECOPY are modified so that largeContractCost = ceil32(excess_contract_size) * GAS_INIT_CODE_WORD_COST // 32 gas is added to the access cost if the code is cold, where excess_contract_size = max(0, contract_size - 0x6000), and GAS_INIT_CODE_WORD_COST = 2.
 (Cf. initcode metering: EELS).
-If the account is warm, no change to the gas schedule occurs.
+This introduces a new warm state for contract code - warm if the code has been loaded, cold if not.

 Rationale